clarktrimble/funhouse/README.md

 }
 ```

-With a quite similar helper for `results`.
+With a similar helper for `results`.

-_A-and_ we can still refer to the concrete types in `OnInput` and `OnResult` without unsightly assertions via MsgTable instance!
+_A-and_ we can still refer to the concrete types in `OnInput` and `OnResult` without unsightly assertions via the MsgTable instance!

 ## The other implementation(s)